pm7y/Goldenacre/README.md

 # Goldenacre
-A library of useful stuff, most extension methods, that I find myself writing over and over again.
+A library of useful stuff, mostly extension methods, that I find myself writing over and over again.

 ## Goldenacre.Core ##
 The main library.
 This has no depedencies on any other nuget packages.

 #### Features ####

 #### Installation ####